exercism/website-copy/tracks/r/exercises/anagram/mentoring.md

 }
 ```

-The learning goal here is common string operations and checking conditions on whole objects vs. on a per item level.
+The learning goal here is common string operations and checking conditions on strings vs. on a per character level.

 ### Common suggestions